 BIOGAS AND BIOFUELS

-Vacuum evaporators can be used to treat effluents from biomass processing with sugar and cellulose content, to generate solid waste that is easy to treat and manage, to treat biogas-producing gases and much more.
+Vacuum evaporators can be used to treat biomass conversion effluents containing sugars and cellulose, generate easily treatable and manageable solid residues, treat biogas-producing gases, and much more.

-In addition, the added value offered by these applications could be the reduction of nitrogen, carbon monoxide, digestate volume, water and substance recovery as well as the reduction of sludge, operational and disposal costs.
+Furthermore, the added value offered by these applications could include the reduction of nitrogen, carbon monoxide, digestate volume, water and substance recovery, as well as the reduction of sludge, operational costs, and disposal expenses.